Conference Agenda

 🟥 Designing Microschools Where Neurodiverse Learners Thrive | Jessica Parnell

 Microschools are uniquely positioned to support neurodiverse learners, but long-term success requires intentional design and strong family partnerships.
 This workshop explores how to create learning environments that support academic, social, and emotional growth without overwhelming educators or lowering expectations.
 Participants will learn how to implement schoolwide design strategies, build independence, and use staffing and technology effectively to meet diverse needs.
 The session also highlights how clear communication and aligned expectations strengthen trust and retention with families.
-Attendees will leave with practical frameworks to create sustainable, high-impact environments where neurodiverse learners can thrive.

 🟩 Navigating Key Challenges for Administrators | Pamela Tapley

 Join fellow Heads of School and Administrators for a collaborative roundtable designed to address the complex, real-world challenges of school leadership.
 This interactive, discussion-based session creates a trusted space to share experiences, exchange ideas, and problem-solve with peers who understand the demands of leading in today’s evolving education landscape.
+Participants will engage in meaningful dialogue around key topics such as defining “highly qualified teachers” within the context of their school’s mission and student population, while gaining practical insights and perspectives they can apply immediately.

-🟧 Autism Basics | Mercy Nyman
+🟧 Autism Basics | Dr. Mercy Nyman

 This session will introduce teachers to what is the Autism Spectrum Disorder (ASD), including what autism is and how it may present in early childhood or school aged children.
 Objectives will include, setting clear expectations, using social stories to support understanding and behaviors, and implementing best practices that promote positive engagement.
 Teachers and administrators will gain practical, easy-to-use tips to create structured, supportive classrooms that meet the needs of all learners.
 This session will also explore gentle and compassionate ways to have conversations with administrators and parents.